-Financial Instrument Category Carrying Value Cash FVTPL Fair Value Other Receivables Loans and Receivables Amortized Cost Accounts Payable and Accrued Liabilities Other Financial Liabilities Amortized Cost Due to Related Parties Other Financial Liabilities Amortized Cost
+Financial Instrument Category Carrying Value Cash and Cash Equivalents Financial Asset Amortized Cost Other Receivables Loans and Receivables Amortized Cost Reclamation Bond Financial Asset Amortized Cost Accounts Payable and Accrued Liabilities Financial Liabilities Amortized Cost Due to Related Parties Financial Liabilities Amortized Cost

 The carrying values of all the above financial instruments approximate their fair values due to the short period to maturity.
-The main risk these financial instruments are exposed to is foreign currency risk with to respect to assets and liabilities denominated in US dollars and Mexican Pesos.
-Based on forecast exchange rates, the Company does not believe these risks to be material.
+The main risks these financial instruments are exposed to are credit risk and foreign currency risk with to respect to assets and liabilities denominated in US dollars and Mexican Pesos.
 The Company's risk management policies require significant cash deposits or any short-term investments be invested with Canadian chartered banks rated BBB or better, or commercial paper issuers R1/A2/P2 or higher.
 All investments must be less than one year in duration.
+Based on relatively stable historical and forecast exchange rates, the Company does not manage currency risks through hedging or other currency management tools.
+The Company does not believe any of these risks to be material.

-K. Events After the Reporting Period and Outlook
+M. Events After the Reporting Period and Outlook